GadgetAngel/Voron2.4_My_Build_Log/Electronics_Case_Wiring_Diagram/README.md

 # This repositoy uses LFS extension

 ```
 I use Git for Windows with VScode to manage this repository.
-I also use Git LFS extensions
+I also use Git LFS extensions for all the files.
-for .pdf and .png files.

 Install Git with LFS extensions: https://git-lfs.github.com/